JoeR-droid/Project-Alfred-Locomotion/README.md

 ## Phase 2: Domain Randomization (DR)

-We loaded the **best checkpoint** from Phase 1 and fine‑tuned it on a fresh A100 instance, modifying the environment to inject randomness.
+I loaded the **best checkpoint** from Phase 1 and fine‑tuned it on a fresh A100 instance, modifying the environment to inject randomness.

 | **Hardware** | NVIDIA A100 (40 GB VRAM) |
 | :--- | :--- |